twbs/bootstrap/docs/components/tooltips.md

 group: components
 ---

-Inspired by the excellent jQuery.tipsy plugin written by Jason Frame; Tooltips are an updated version, which don't rely on images, use CSS3 for animations, and data-attributes for local title storage.
+Inspired by the excellent Tipsy jQuery plugin written by Jason Frame.
+Tooltips are an updated version, which don't rely on images, use CSS3 for animations, and data-attributes for local title storage.

 ## Contents